kailash-manasarovar/statement/docs/timeline/2024/may.md

 [![God](../../content/tweets/may-2024/only-god.jpg)](https://x.com/1FRGVN/status/1792130233975644212)

-### Thoughts on levels of collusion required for such horror
+### Thoughts on local levels of collusion required for such horror

-- Again, like Dénia, this was nowhere near their first rodeo.
+- Again, just like in Dénia, this was nowhere near their first rodeo.
-- It was a well-oiled and efficient machine, that they had run many times before.
+- I was at the center of a well-oiled and efficient sedate-and-rape porn machine, that they had run many, many times before.
 - It would have also required *a lot* of local help too.
 - While in Bali in June 2026, I'm wondering if people in the know know who I am and are wondering why I came back.
+- Porn-addicts share information with every other porn-addict in existence after all, and even the men who don't like porn know everything too.
 - Are they nervous?
-- An aggressive man at my hotel behaves in a way that appears to be trying to frighten me.
+- An aggressive man at the beach by my hotel behaves in a way that appears to be trying to frighten me.
-- A taxi driver tells me off for going to the beach.
+- A taxi driver tells me off for going to the beach: *you should stay in Ubud*.
 - They all want to know about my first trip to Bali.
 - I tell them it was for work, and it was very very boring, but I liked the country so decided to come back.
 - Are they even more nervous about that?